-That third option is probably your best bet at earning a crown on your TikTok account, unless the person currently reading this is Carly Rae Jepsen, looking to get her account verified on TikTok.
+That third option is probably your best bet at earning verification on your TikTok account, unless the person currently reading this is Carly Rae Jepsen, looking to get her account verified on TikTok.
 Chances are, however, that you aren’t a famous pop musician joining the service, and instead, you’re an average individual with a smartphone, some ideas, and raw talent ready to be used on making short-form content.
-And the good news, of course, is that you don’t have to be Carly Rae Jepsen to get a crown on TikTok.
+And the good news, of course, is that you don’t have to be Carly Rae Jepsen to get the popular user mark on TikTok.
 All you need is that aforementioned talent and your smartphone.

-In fact, the path to scoring a crown in TikTok is actually pretty similar to the path to becoming popular on the site, since the two goals are nearly one in the same.
-To gain a crown on TikTok, you’ll want to work towards gaining followers and, in turn, popularity, but that isn’t the end-all-be-all of gaining a crown.
-Here are four tips to obtaining a crown on TikTok:
+The path to scoring verification on TikTok is pretty similar to the path to becoming popular on the site, since the two goals are nearly one and the same.
+To gain verification on TikTok, you’ll want to work towards achieving followers and, in turn, popularity, but that isn’t the end-all-be-all of winning that golden mark.
+Here are four tips to becoming verified on TikTok:

-This is the main step, the thing you should be doing to achieve any sort of popularity and success on the site.
-TikTok has a large fanbase, but unlike Instagram or Twitter, it isn’t impossible to find followers and fame on the platform in order to become a breakout success.
+This is the primary step, the thing you should be doing to achieve any sort of popularity and success on the site.
+TikTok has a large fanbase, but unlike Instagram or Twitter, it isn’t impossible to find followers and fame on the platform to become a breakout success.
 TikTok is young enough still that almost anyone can make their way out of the shadows to become the next TikTok hit, with videos regularly featured on the main feed within the app.
-All you need is some talent and some hard work.
+All you need is some talent and a lot of hard work.

 Of course, there’s always a way to speed up getting noticed, and for that, we jump to step two.

-Obviously, not everyone is going to follow you back.
-The main key here is not to get discouraged, and to stick with it the best you can.
+Not everyone is going to follow you back.
+The primary key here is not to get discouraged, and to stick with it the best you can.
 TikTok users are often hungry for new content and new creators.
 If your clips are good and you keep using this strategy to gain new followers, you’ll start receiving a following in no time.

 Likewise, you want to make sure you’re using the correct songs in your videos.
 You might like certain songs more than others, but if you’re looking up tracks that only feature a handful of videos, you aren’t going to end up on the main page.
 If you browse through the main feed inside of TikTok, you’ll probably notice a lot of repeats of songs and clips.
 Don’t be afraid to use those same audio clips in your videos; by using popular media, you put yourself one step forward on the way to accomplishing your goal.
 Likewise, you can look through the search menu to find songs that are currently popular, and can browse through the song list on the Billboard Hot 100 to get an idea of what’s popular on the radio and Spotify.

-I Found a Site Says They Can Earn Me a Crown.
+I Found a Site Says They Can Get Me Verified.
 Can They?

 At worst, the person, site, or service receiving your login information could log into your account on your behalf, changing the password and holding your account hostage until you pay to receive it back.
 If you use the same password for content like your email for personal use, school, or work, you’re looking at a potential loss of private information.
 Even if the password for your TikTok account is different than the one you use for other sites, most TikTok users have some form of social media plugged into their account, which can lead to future problems down the road when the individual who has gained access to your login info begins to post content from your page.

-Likewise, any TikTok account that asks for follows in exchange for crowns in the bio of the profile are automatically flagged within TikTok’s system, according to TikTok’s own support site.
-This means that marketing an account as a way to get an easy crown will get you automatically shut down by the bots that check TikTok accounts for spam and harassment.
-Obvious every possibility here has a poor outcome, so no matter how tempting it may seem, you should, under no circumstances, use a site or application that promises automatic crowns for your account.
+Likewise, any TikTok account that asks for follows in exchange for verification in the bio of the profile are automatically flagged within TikTok’s system, according to TikTok’s support site.
+This means that marketing an account as a way to get natural followers will get you automatically shut down by the bots that check TikTok accounts for spam and harassment.
+Obvious, every possibility here has a poor outcome, so no matter how tempting it may seem, you should, under no circumstances, use a site or application that promises automatic crowns for your account.

-It can be rough to see other users with crowns on their account, especially if you’re just starting out on TikTok and looking to make an impact.
-Getting started on any social media app with public posts, be it Instagram, YouTube, or TikTok, can feel like a long uphill battle if what you’re looking for is a sense of accomplishment in the followers and attentioned you’ve found.
-Crowns allow TikTok to highlight some of their best content creators on the platform, with most of the crowned users uploading at least once a day and often being featured on the front page of the platform.
+It can be rough to see other users with verification on their mind, especially if you’re starting on TikTok and looking to make an impact.
+Getting started on any social media app with public posts, be it Instagram, YouTube, or TikTok, can feel like a long uphill battle if what you’re looking for is a sense of accomplishment in the followers and attention you’ve found.
+Verification allows TikTok to highlight some of its best content creators on the platform, with most of these users uploading at least once a day and often being featured on the front page of the platform.
 It can feel tough, or even embarrassing, to start at the bottom of the platform.

-But everyone has to start somewhere, and thanks to the way TikTok awards users with crowns, you too can begin climbing towards your goal of reaching a certain amount of followers, likes, and views.
-Achieving the goal of receiving a crown in TikTok is by no means impossible, and though some apps and sites may claim to have shortcuts, all of them have some level of hoax involved and most of them should be considered dangerous to your account.
+But everyone has to start somewhere, and thanks to the way TikTok awards users, you too can begin climbing towards your goal of reaching a certain amount of followers, likes, and views.
+Achieving the purpose of receiving a verified account on TikTok is by no means impossible, and though some apps and sites may claim to have shortcuts, all of them have some level of hoax involved, and most of them should be considered dangerous to your account.
 At the end of the day, the key to being successful in TikTok is to try your best, learn some tricks, and above all else, keep your head up.
-TikTok has become far more popular and successful than Musical.ly before it, and with a growing audience of millions of users, you’ll want to stay sharp to keep your content fresh.
+TikTok has become far more accessible and successful than Musical.ly before it, and with a growing audience of millions of users, you’ll want to stay sharp to keep your content fresh.